Scheduled MonumentsWalesCursus, Llwyn-Wron (revealed by aerial photography)

 What is Cursus, Llwyn-Wron (revealed by aerial photography)?

-Cursus, Llwyn-Wron is a Neolithic cursus monument located in Carmarthenshire, Wales, and represents an important ritual and ceremonial landscape of the early farming communities of prehistoric Britain.
+Cursus, Llwyn-Wron is a Neolithic cursus monument located in Carmarthenshire, Wales, and is recorded in the Cadw archaeological records as a site of prehistoric ritual significance.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG167.

 What period does Cursus, Llwyn-Wron (revealed by aerial photography) date from?

 Cursus, Llwyn-Wron (revealed by aerial photography) dates from the prehistoric period, and is classified as a cursus.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Cursus, Llwyn-Wron (revealed by aerial photography)?